kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 11. Commit the Dockefile into your github repository.

 12. Configure your jenkins's pre build step to publish this project's image to dockerhub.
 Use your own dockerhub username as the prefix of the image tag along with the dockerhub credentials.
+Encountered a permission problem; please grant the appropriate docker permissions to the Jenkins Unix user.
+In addition to this, execute a Docker login prior to being able to push the image to Docker Hub.

 ![CodeStar Project Details](screens/docker_jenkins.jpg "CodeStar Project Details")